Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 CoQ10 for Fertility

 CoQ10 is the most well-researched fertility supplement available.
 It acts as both an antioxidant and a mitochondrial cofactor, making it relevant for both egg and sperm quality.
-Clinical studies show that supplementing with CoQ10 improves ovarian response in women with diminished reserve and increases sperm motility and concentration in men.
+A meta-analysis of 5 RCTs (449 women) found that CoQ10 supplementation significantly increased clinical pregnancy rates in women undergoing assisted reproduction (Giannubilo et al., 2020).
+A landmark RCT of 186 women with diminished ovarian reserve found that CoQ10 pretreatment (600 mg/day for 60 days) improved ovarian response, fertilization rate (67.49%), and the number of high-quality embryos (Xu et al., 2018).

 For a full breakdown of top-rated products, see our guide to the Best CoQ10 Supplements for Fertility.
-If you’re unsure about dosing, our article on How Much CoQ10 for Fertility covers the evidence-based ranges for women, men, and IVF protocols.
-And if you’re deciding between forms, read our comparison of Ubiquinol vs CoQ10 for Fertility to understand the absorption and efficacy differences.
+If you’re unsure about dosing, our article on How Much CoQ10 for Fertility covers the evidence-based ranges.
+And if you’re deciding between forms, read our comparison of Ubiquinol vs CoQ10 for Fertility.

 Magnesium for Fertility